 His inspiration is derived from a range of artists particularly the painters John Piper and John Emanuel of St. Ives, Cornwall.
-He has established friendships with both over the years, but it was Emanuel who introduced him to the technique of monoprinting and also inspired him to use the female form in his compositions.
-Danish artists, including Asger Jorn, Vilhelm Lundstrøm and Mogens Andersen, have also had an influence on his work in their use of colour, light and expression.
+He has established friendships with both over the years, but it was Emanuel who introduced him to the technique of monoprinting and also inspired him to use the female form in his landscape compositions.
+Danish artists, including Asger Jorn, Vilhelm Lundstrøm and Mogens Andersen, have also had a profound influence on his work in their use of colour, light and expression.

-Christian’s preferred subjects are the female form and still life.
+Christian’s preferred subjects are the female form, still life and wildlife.
 They are often an expression of spontaneity, joy and delight.
 His work explores the expressionist and gestural approach tempered by an accurate control of colour, tone and shape.

 He utilises a variety of media, often all in the same work, including sand and sandstone from local quarries, enamel, gouache, colour pigment and oils but above all he is never without his signature Prussian blue oil paint.
 Monoprinting and collage are important aspects of Christian’s work used as preliminary studies for his paintings.